TrystanLea/blog/pages/en/energyassessment.md

 ## title: Household Energy Assessment with MyHomeEnergyPlanner
 ### published: 2018-04-10

+**Note: This page was written prior to installing our air-source heat pump and so the heating system section discusses the old system that was in before we moved in.**

 Perhaps the first step in understanding the energy performance of a house is to carry out a household energy assessment.

 [MyHomeEnergyPlanner](http://github.com/emoncms/MyHomeEnergyPlanner) is an open source energy assessment tool developed as part of a collaboration between OpenEnergyMonitor and CarbonCoop.
 Particular credit should go to [Marianne Heaslip](https://github.com/marianneURBED), architect at URBED for her knowledge, experience and thorough testing which has guided the development of the tool and [Carlos Alonso Gabizon](https://github.com/cagabi) at Carbon Coop who took over as lead software developer in late 2015.